apache/hadoop/hadoop-mapreduce-project/hadoop-mapreduce-client/hadoop-mapreduce-client-core/src/site/markdown/MapReduceTutorial.md

 Typically the compute nodes and the storage nodes are the same, that is, the MapReduce framework and the Hadoop Distributed File System (see [HDFS Architecture Guide](../../hadoop-project-dist/hadoop-hdfs/HdfsDesign.html)) are running on the same set of nodes.
 This configuration allows the framework to effectively schedule tasks on the nodes where data is already present, resulting in very high aggregate bandwidth across the cluster.

-The MapReduce framework consists of a single master `ResourceManager`, one slave `NodeManager` per cluster-node, and `MRAppMaster` per application (see [YARN Architecture Guide](../../hadoop-yarn/hadoop-yarn-site/YARN.html)).
+The MapReduce framework consists of a single master `ResourceManager`, one worker `NodeManager` per cluster-node, and `MRAppMaster` per application (see [YARN Architecture Guide](../../hadoop-yarn/hadoop-yarn-site/YARN.html)).

 Minimally, applications specify the input/output locations and supply *map* and *reduce* functions via implementations of appropriate interfaces and/or abstract-classes.
 These, and other job parameters, comprise the *job configuration*.

-The Hadoop *job client* then submits the job (jar/executable etc.) and configuration to the `ResourceManager` which then assumes the responsibility of distributing the software/configuration to the slaves, scheduling tasks and monitoring them, providing status and diagnostic information to the job-client.
+The Hadoop *job client* then submits the job (jar/executable etc.) and configuration to the `ResourceManager` which then assumes the responsibility of distributing the software/configuration to the workers, scheduling tasks and monitoring them, providing status and diagnostic information to the job-client.

 Although the Hadoop framework is implemented in Java™, MapReduce applications need not be written in Java.